Can You Successfully Subrogate Workers Compensation Claims?

 Often, an injured employee pursues their own recovery.
 However, states expect our clients to intervene in order to protect their financial interests in a claim.
 In these types of situations, the named parties in the suit may sit down together to manipulate a settlement that attempts to reduce our client’s subrogation lien or priority.
 The Rathbone Group team is experienced in recognizing these settlement attempts and fighting for our clients’ financial interests and insurer’s rights to subrogation recovery.

 Rathbone Group can protect an insurer against disadvantageous subrogation waivers or accord/satisfaction issues with subrogation claims.
-We can also assist with limiting the applicability of the Make Whole Doctrine whenever possible.
+We can also assist with limiting the applicability of the Made Whole Doctrine whenever possible.
+Subrogation is an indispensable legal tool for insurers, and can play a big role in keeping your premiums low and your customer service high-quality.
+RG provides counsel for subrogating insurers that ensures settlements are fair and losses are minimized.

 Your Subrogation Counsel Should be Your Advocate